What does Primary Grace mean?

 In his book, Working the Angles: The Shape of Pastoral Integrity, Eugene Peterson writes:

 The all-sufficient grace of God sustains us.
-Each day we wake up, we can start the day resting in God's promises, taking comfort in his divine providence, knowing he is already at work in our lives, ordering our steps, and paving the way with his grace—primary grace.
+When we wake up each day, we can start the day resting in God's promises, taking comfort in his divine providence, knowing he is already at work in our lives, ordering our steps, and paving the way with his grace—primary grace.

 About the Author

-I subscribe to a Reformed soteriology.
+I am Reformed in my theology.
 I believe the gifts and operation of the Holy Spirit are for the church today.
 I am complementarian regarding how men and women biblically relate to each other.
-I embrace credobaptism as the biblical form of water baptism.
+I embrace amillennialism in my eschatology.
 Christian Hedonism is the foundation of my theology and the bedrock of my life.

 I embrace orthodox believers as brothers and sisters in Christ who don’t share these theological distinctives.